xymon-monitoring/problem-solving/README.md

    - Each list correspond to a category of problems
    - Split a category in 2, if it has more than 10 elements
    - Try to order by priority or importance
-- Recurrent work: create a specific issues, refine issues, add new issue, remove closed issue (list), consolidate info
+- Recurrent work: create specific issues, refine issues, create issue, delete closed issues (list), consolidate information
-- A checkbox is used to say that "there is nothing more to do in the summary" for this Issue
+- A checkbox is used to say that "there is nothing more to do in the summary" for this issue
-  - This the case if there is a Ref to a specific issue
+  - This the case if a specific issue is created
   - Can be changed in the near future as: I like it, but it is not very usefull: would like to try a more usefull meaning

 ### Remarks
-- Idea of this repo was copied from other dev teams that have to manage "Problems that do not fit weel in other repos"
+- Idea of this repo was copied from other development teams that have to manage "Problems that do not fit well in other repos"
 - This Github organization is not official in the Xymon Ecosystem
 - Content is based on the current (2023) Mailman mailing list, but is not validated by a Xymon admins or partially only
-- Seem to me also a need for guide lines to resolve problems to be as efficienttl as possible.
-To have something like (but I am not an expert in managing project)
+- Seems to me also a need for some guide lines to match what the project/admin team expect:
-  - Define specifications
-    - Goals
-    - Prerequisits
-    - Potential problems
-    - Solution evaluation criteria/method
-  - Look for solutions
-    - Search for solutions that meet specification (most of them)
-    - Compare
-  - Choose
-  - Implement
-  - Document
-  - Maintain
+  - How to help reolving problem